 The tax module isn't for filing taxes.
 It's for tax planning.
 The question is: given everything we know about this client's income, deductions, and investments, what does their tax liability actually look like?
 And more importantly, what could we change to improve it?

 Running scenarios is where the real value is.
 "What happens if we do a $50,000 Roth conversion this year?"
-Copy the calculator, change the number, and compare.
+Copy the scenario, change the number, and compare.
 "What if they exercise those stock options in January instead of December?"
 Same thing.
 The ability to model before recommending is what separates advice from guessing.

 How it works in Kerdora